etiennetremel/homie-lab/README.md

 ## Overview

-A single node Kubernetes cluster setup on an Asus NUC 13 Pro i7 with the following stack:
+A single node Kubernetes cluster setup with Talos on an Asus NUC 13 Pro i7 with the following stack installed:

 - cert-manager (LetsEncrypt)
+- envoy gateway
+- external-dns
 - grafana
+- homeassistant
+- influxdb (core v3 + explorer + telegraf)
+- jackett
+- kubernetes-replicator (replicate secrets across namespaces, e.g. certificates)
 - nanomq (MQTT broker for IoT devices)
-- influxdb (core v3 + explorer + telegraf)
-- external-dns
-- homeassistant
 - otaflux (server new firmware to IoT devices)
-- kubernetes-replicator (replicate secrets across namespaces)
-- ingress-nginx
-- jackett
 - qbittorrent + gluetun VPN
 - radarr
 - sonarr
 - synology-csi

-- talos (Kubernetes)
+Configuration of the following applications still remains in this repository but are not being used:
+- homeassistant => replaced by grafana + influxdb + telegraf
+- ingress-nginx => replaced by envoy-gateway
+- mosquitto => replacedd by nanomq
+- n8n => not used

 ## Getting started